ankitabhopatkar13/python-app-on-k8s/README.md

 `kubectl apply -f app-deployment/simple-python-deployment.yml`

-3. Verify that there are 3 pods running as we have given the count for replica as 3 - `kubectl get pods -n application`
+3. Verify that there are 3 pods running as we have given the count for replica as 3 -

+`kubectl get pods -n application`

 ## Upgrading the application with zero downtime -

 ### Rolling Deployment -

+In rolling deployments we will roll out the new version of application and incremently the new pods will be replacing the old pods.

-1. Change the image of the deployment to point to second/new image.
+1. Change the image of the deployment to point to second/new image which has new version of application.

 `kubectl set image deployments/python-app python-app=python-app:1.0.2 -n application`